instar-robotics/kheops/README.md

 6. Input (and inputBase) :
 7. Function :

+* Object : link, input an Function

+* Using Input and iLink

+* Sparse Matrix : Connections is define is a Sparse Matrix Filter and we can generate every topology

 ## VI Functions developpers guide ##

 * Main information are provided in the alexandria software description.